TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/05_lesson/lab.md

 * User picks a number.
 * Print prize associated with the door user picked.

 3) Create a quiz to help you choose which college/pet/tv-show you should got to/get/watch!
-The style of this quiz game is that each answer from index-0 adds 1 point to School0, each answer from index-1 adds 1 point to School0.
+The program should ask the user a question and list five possible answers.
+If the student chooses the first answer, add 1 point to `School[0]`.
+If they choose the second answer add 1 point to `School[1]`.
+And so on.
 At the end print out the schools and the scores for each school.
 * Create a list of 5 options of colleges/pets/tv-shows
-* Create a list of 5 0s, representing the user's votes so far
+* Create a different list of 5 0s, representing the user's votes so far
 * Create 4 questions.
 Each question should have five different answers.
 Each answer corresponds to the specific option.
 * At the end print off the 5 different schools and the score the user got for each of those schools.